-Earlier in his career he held the post of Organ Scholar at Worcester Cathedral and then at St George’s Chapel, Windsor Castle, before spending three years as Organ Scholar at King’s College, Cambridge, where he graduated with a degree in music and twice played for the Festival of Nine Lessons and Carols, broadcast worldwide.
+Earlier in his career he held was for three years Organ Scholar at King’s College, Cambridge, where he graduated with a degree in music.
 With the Choir of King’s College, he gave concerts in the USA, Hong Kong and throughout Europe, in addition to appearing as their accompanist on CD releases on EMI Classics.

-His many solo organ recordings include Olivier Messiaen’s cycles L’Ascension and La Nativité du Seigneur (Naxos), discs of music by Malcolm Williamson and John Joubert (Toccata Classics), music by Lennox and Michael Berkeley, John McCabe and Charles Villiers Stanford (Resonus Classics), and music by Judith Bingham (Naxos).
+His many solo organ recordings include works by Malcolm Williamson and John Joubert (Toccata Classics) and music by Lennox & Michael Berkeley, John McCabe and Charles Villiers Stanford (Resonus Classics).
+For Naxos he has recorded music by Judith Bingham and four volumes of the organ works of Olivier Messiaen, including Les Corps Glorieux – awarded five stars by the French magazine Diapason) – and Livre d’Orgue, which recently achieved Choir & Organ magazine’s editorial ‘star review’.
 He directs St Albans Abbey Girls Choir in recordings of choral works by Mendelssohn and William Mathias, also on Naxos.

-He has taken part in the first performances of works by Judith Bingham, Jonathan Dove, Francis Grier, Cecilia McDowall, Francis Pott, Alec Roth and Judith Weir.
-As a soloist, he has performed throughout the UK, in mainland Europe, and in the USA.
-In recent years he has given recitals in Birmingham Town Hall, Salisbury Cathedral, Hildesheim Cathedral and Kristiansand Cathedral.
-He has also featured as organ soloist in John Rutter’s Christmas celebration concerts at the Royal Albert Hall, London.
+He has taken part in the first performance of works by Judith Weir, Alec Roth, Judith Bingham, Carl Rütti, Jonathan Dove, Cecilia McDowall, Francis Grier and Francis Pott.
+Recent engagements include recitals in Hildesheim Cathedral, Chichester Cathedral, Trinity Cathedral (Phoenix) and St Mark’s Cathedral (Minneapolis).
+He has also featured as organ soloist in John Rutter’s Christmas Celebration concerts at the Royal Albert Hall.

 “Tom Winpenny displayed his sensitive musicianship over and over again both as soloist and impeccable choir accompanist.”… “a stylish, virtuoso performance”

-“Tom Winpenny…creates, stimulatingly, and atmosphere of rapt attention [...] through his sense of how to match pace […] to the acoustic.”
+“Tom Winpenny…creates, stimulatingly, an atmosphere of rapt attention [...] through his sense of how to match pace […] to the acoustic.”